How to use Logback SDK v2

 }

-3. How can I minimize performance degradation caused by the logback logging?
+How to minimize performance degradation caused by Logback logging

-You can use a name and level in the logback.xml logger settings to maximize filtering.
+You can maximize filtering by using name and level in the logger settings of logback.xml.

-If you set com or org to DEBUG level in the logger settings as below, lots of ILoggingEvent (logback) is unnecessarily generated in the logger.
+For example, if you set com or org to the DEBUG level in the logger settings, a large number of ILoggingEvent (Logback) instances are unnecessarily generated.

 <!-- Logger -->